vishal-m25/Obsidian/zoho/java 11.md

 ### Object Streams
 - The `writeObject` and `readObject` methods are simple to use, but they contain some very sophisticated object management logic.
 This isn't important for a class like Calendar, which just encapsulates primitive values.
 But many objects contain references to other objects.
 If `readObject` is to reconstitute an object from a stream, it has to be able to reconstitute all of the objects the original object referred to.
 These additional objects might have their own references, and so on.
 In this situation, `writeObject` traverses the entire web of object references and writes all objects in that web onto the stream.
 Thus a single invocation of `writeObject` can cause a large number of objects to be written to the stream.
 - A stream can only contain one copy of an object, though it can contain any number of references to it.
+- Cannot be used on class objects that does not implement serializable interface.